Permanent Residence Permit for Refugees

 As a recognised refugee or individual entitled to asylum, you must meet the following requirements to obtain a permanent residence permit:

-• You must have had a residence permit for at least 3 (or 5) years, the duration of your asylum procedure included.
+- You must have had your residence permit for at least 5 years or, in special cases, 3 years.
+The time it took your asylum procedure to conclude is also included.

-• You must be able to speak German at the A2 level and provide proof of your language proficiency.
-If you want to apply for a permanent residence permit three years after your arrival in Germany, you must speak German at the C1 level.
+- You must be able to speak German at the A2 level and provide proof of your language proficiency.
+If you want to apply for a permanent residence permit 3 years after your arrival in Germany, you must speak German at the C1 level.

-• You must have enough living space for your family.
+- You must have enough living space for your family.
 The flat's size requirements vary from one federal state to another.
 Your home must be big enough for your family.
 In principle, you need 12 square meters per family member aged 6 and over.
 For children under 6 years old, 10 square meters is enough.
 Babies up to 2 years of age are not included.
 In exceptional cases, a flat can be a little smaller.
-Ask the staff at the Immigration Office or seek help from a counselling centre if you need more information in this regard.
+You can ask the staff at the Immigration Office or seek help from a counselling centre if you need more information in this regard.

-• The reason for your recognition as an individual entitled to protection should still be relevant, so BAMF cannot revoke your recognition.
+- The grounds for your recognition as an individual entitled to protection should still stand, so BAMF cannot revoke your recognition or advise the Immigration Office that there are grounds for protection.

 If you have been entitled to subsidiary protection, to obtain a permanent residence permit, you have to fulfil further requirements:

-• You must have had a residence permit for at least 5 years, the duration of your asylum procedure included.
+- You must have had a residence permit for at least 5 years.

-• You cannot receive benefits from the Job Centre or the Social Welfare Office.
+- You cannot receive benefits from the Job Centre or the Social Welfare Office.
+However, you can receive child benefits, supplement child benefits (“Kinderzuschlag”), the so-called “Erziehungsgeld”, “Elterngeld”, maintenance advance (“Unterhaltsvorschuss”) or educational support (“Ausbildungsförderung”), for instance.

-• You must have enough living space for your family.
+- You must have enough living space for your family.
 The flat's size requirements vary from one federal state to another.
 Your home must be big enough for your family.
 In principle, you need 12 square meters per family member aged 6 and over.
 For children under 6 years old, 10 square meters is enough.
 Babies up to 2 years of age are not included.
 In exceptional cases, a flat can be a little smaller.
-Ask the staff at the Immigration Office or seek help from a counselling centre if you need more information in this regard.
+You can ask the staff at the Immigration Office or seek help from a counselling centre if you need more information in this regard.

-• The reason for your recognition as an individual entitled to subsidiary protection should still be relevant, so BAMF cannot revoke your recognition.
+- The grounds for your recognition as an individual entitled to protection should still stand, so BAMF cannot revoke your recognition or advise the Immigration Office that there are grounds for protection.

 As a person who has a so-called “Abschiebungsverbot“, you need to meet the following requirements to obtain a permanent residence permit:

-• You must have enough living space for your family.
+- You must have enough living space for your family.
 The flat's size requirements vary from one federal state to another.
 Your home must be big enough for your family.
 In principle, you need 12 square meters per family member aged 6 and over.
 For children under 6 years old, 10 square meters is enough.
 Babies up to 2 years of age are not included.
 In exceptional cases, a flat can be a little smaller.
-Ask the staff at the Immigration Office or seek help from a counselling centre if you need more information in this regard.
+You can ask the staff at the Immigration Office or seek help from a counselling centre if you need more information in this regard.

-• The reason for your recognition as an individual entitled to a ban of deportation should still be relevant, so BAMF cannot revoke your residence permit.
+- The grounds for your recognition as an individual entitled to protection should still stand, so BAMF cannot revoke your recognition or advise the Immigration Office that there are grounds for protection.

 In principle, you cannot obtain a permanent residence permit - however, there are some possibilities for those who have a tolerated stay permit to obtain a residence permit after a few years.
 You can learn more about it in our chapter "Residence Permits for Individuals with Duldung".
 After you hold a residence permit for a few years, you can also apply for and obtain a permanent residence permit.
 You can learn more about the general requirements for a permanent residence permit in our chapter "Permanent Residence Permit".